mit-orcd/orcd-docs-edit/docs/recipes/intel.md

 # Intel compiler

-Intel compiler is optimized for intel CPUs.
+The Intel compiler is optimized for Intel CPUs.
 It provides the Math Kernel Library (MKL) in which linear algebra computations are optimized.
-The performance of C and Fortran codes can be improved on Intel CPUs if compiled with Intel compiler.
+The performance of C and Fortran codes can be improved on Intel CPUs if compiled with the Intel compiler.
 It provides an MPI implemetation for MPI programs that run on multipe nodes.
-Users should choose the Intel compiler for intel CPUs when possible.
+Users should choose the Intel compiler for Intel CPUs when possible.

 ## Set up environment

 === "Rocky 8 nodes"

-    If you use Rocky 8 nodes, log in to an appropriate head node first,
+    If you use Rocky 8 nodes, log in to an appropriate head node first:

     ```
     ssh <user>@orcd-login003.mit.edu
     ```

-    Load an intel module,
+    Load an Intel module:

     ```
     module load intel/2024.2.1
     ```

-    Check commands for intel compiler and MPI and environment variables for MKL are ready for use,
+    Check commands for the Intel compiler and MPI and environment variables for MKL are ready for use:

     ```
     $ which icx
     /orcd/software/community/001/rocky8/intel/2024.2.1/compiler/2024.2/bin/icx